 Helen’s natural aptitude was apparent from an early age.
 She studied art at the Birmingham School of Design.
 That was followed by study at the National Art Training School in London (now known as the Royal College of Art).
 Her need to cover expenses while in London led to work as an illustrator.
 She did so well as a commercial artist that she left her studies to pursue a full-time career.

 Helen’s work was well-received and brought her into the company of many of London’s prominent writers and artists.
 She eventually met and married the renowned Irish poet, William Allingham.
 They were married on August 22, 1874.
-The couple eventually grew to include two sons and a daughter.
+The family grew to include two sons and a daughter.

 After her marriage, Helen Allingham gave up commercial art for her true artistic passion, watercolors.
 Two of her paintings were accepted for the Royal Academy Summer Exhibition.
 Their subsequent sale brought more commissions.
 She was the first woman to be admitted to full membership of the Royal Watercolor Society.